PrincetonUniversity/STELLOPT/STELLOPT Input Namelist.md

 ### ONE_ITER

-To run STELLOPT codes on an input file, without optimization, set OPT_TYLE = 'ONE_ITER'.
+To run STELLOPT codes on an input file, without optimization, set OPT_TYPE = 'ONE_ITER'.

 ### Mapping (gridded)